Yes No Share to Facebook

 Conclusion

-To ensure against legal risks, among other issues, a landlord must provide the proper notice of eviction to the tenant.
+A landlord, to ensure against problematic legal issues, must ensure that the proper notice is provided to the tenant.
 The proper notice, which occurs via the use of an N12 Form, must also be accompanied with proper compensation.